Anant1902/cruel-maps/README.md

 Actually making it useful.
 Maybe coming up with scenic routes or culturally rich routes (routes that people actually want to go on).

-## Try it out yourself
+## Usage Instructions

+Wanna try out Cruel Maps yourself?
 Make sure you have [npm](https://www.npmjs.com) installed on your machine before you continue!

 1. Clone the repo
 ```sh